 1. Refusing to revise your resume

-Admittedly, resume changes can be tedious, but they’re necessary to tailor your talent and work history to each position.
+Admittedly, resume changes can be tedious, but they’re necessary to tailor your experience and work history to each position.
 Recruiters want to show what a great fit you are to their client and a refusal to revise your resume will also show you’re reluctant to take instruction.
 A candidate who won’t work on their own profile may be seen as one who won’t work well with others or take direction within their role.

-2. Following up again… & again & again
+2. Following up again… and again and again

 Rejecting multiple offers without valid explanations or accepting one and backing out at the last minute are two certified ways to find yourself on the blacklist.
 Commitment issues will communicate that you can't be trusted by your recruiter or their client.

 5. Lying about credentials or sending multiple resumes with varying work histories

 7. Trying to negotiate after accepting a rate/offer7Sure, money matters.
 But when a recruiter tells you the maximum rate and you agree, it’s bad form to try to re-negotiate when it comes time to sign on the dotted line.
-Be transparent in your payment expectations from the beginning, so money doesn't become an issue later on.
+Be transparent in your compensation expectations from the beginning, so money doesn't become an issue later on.

-9. Being too hard to contact
+8. Being too hard to contact

 10. Not being prepared